When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Conceptualizing Benchmark Saturation

 If only condition (1) holds, we refer to the benchmark as being \emph{stagnated} rather than saturated.
-In this case, observed indistinguishability may arise from model-level limitations, evaluation noise, or insufficient benchmark sensitivity, and may be overcome by future architectural, training, or evaluation advances.
-Importantly, in practice, it is often difficult to clearly distinguish stagnation from saturation, as reliable estimates of evaluation noise and benchmark ceilings are rarely available.
+In this case, observed indistinguishability may arise from model-level limitations, evaluation noise, insufficient benchmark sensitivity, or artifacts in the benchmark itself (e.g., spurious correlations or repetitive patterns) and may be overcome by future architectural, training, or evaluation advances.
+It is often difficult to clearly distinguish stagnation from saturation, as reliable estimates of evaluation noise and benchmark ceilings are rarely available.